 The data that has been publicized in Table 1 are a representation of the prevalence of numerous biotypes of MRSA isolates that were obtained from samples of chicken.
-In the MRSA isolates that were isolated from raw chicken flesh samples, the prevalence of poultry-based biotypes was 38.46%, whereas the frequency of human-based biotypes seemed 15.38% more prevalent.
+In the MRSA isolates that were isolated from raw chicken flesh samples, the prevalence of poultry-based biotypes was 38.46%, while human-based biotypes accounted for 15.38%.
 7.69% of the MRSA isolates were found to have biotypes that were either non-host-specific or unknown throughout the analysis.
 Furthermore, the prevalence of poultry, human, and non-host-specific biotypes in the MRSA isolates was 7.69%, 7.69%, and 7.69%, respectively, in the local frozen chicken meat.
 On the other hand, imported frozen chicken meat only exhibited one host-specific biotype (the poultry biotype) and one non-host-specific biotype, with the percentages being 7.69% and 7.69%, respectively.

 Based on the biochemical behavior of MRSA isolates, our findings (Table 2) proved that ten out of thirteen isolates displayed two host-specific biotypes (poultry and human) at a rate of 53.85% and 23.08%, respectively.
 This represents the prevalence of MRSA isolates.
 On the other hand, three different isolates displayed three different non-host-specific biotypes, with the percentages being 7.69%, 7.69%, and 7.69%, respectively (Table 2 and Figure 1).
-Furthermore, the prevalence of hostspecific and non-host-specific biotypes in poultry meat samples was found to be statistically significant (P ≤ 0.05) ($X^2 = 7.247$, P = 0.0071).
+Furthermore, there was a significant difference in the prevalence of host-specific and non-host-specific biotypes in poultry meat samples ( $P \le 0.05$ , $X^2 = 7.247$ ).